ucl-codec/cloud_infrastructure/README.md

 ### Deployment

+- Before deployment, set the vpn_cert_arn variable in `app.py`.
+This is the ARN of the VPN development server certificate.
+In future, this will be replaced by a parameter store lookup.

 You can synthesize the CloudFormation template prior to deployment.
-This is not essential as it will be performed automatically when you deploy, but it is a useful check
+This is not essential as it will be performed automatically when you deploy, but it is a useful check .

 ```bash
 cdk synth --profile passian